xcore/sc_multi_uart/doc/programming_guide.rst

     * - UART_RX_MAX_BAUD
       - 115200
       - less than or equal to 115200
-      - Define the max baud rate the API will allow configuration.
+      - Defines the max baud rate the API will allow configuration of.
 Validated to 115200.
     * - UART_RX_CLOCK_DIVIDER
       - (UART_RX_CLOCK_RATE_HZ / UART_RX_MAX_BAUD)
       - Any appropriate divider